RamishaMunir/SentimentAnalysisOnHotelReviews/readme.txt

  * Configuration *
 env.py file contains the variable that should be set before running the applications.
 Such variables varry user to user e.g username & password to connect with Database

+*How to Run"
+For the computations and storing data into the data base, the files (analyzers, points_6_9_13, points 7_8_10) should be run separately.
+To visualize the outputs using UI, run UI.py file